Phosphorus Reduction Strategy for Inland Non-Tidal Waters

 In June 2009, the Connecticut Department of Energy and Environmental Protection (DEEP) proposed a strategy to address the need for a reduction in phosphorus loadings to non-tidal surface waters from municipal wastewater treatment plant discharges.
 That strategy has been the topic of numerous discussions between DEEP, stakeholders, and U.S. EPA.
 A revised strategy has been developed which is expected to address the concerns raised in the last 18 months by those parties.

-Meets quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
-The committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.
+The Coordinating Committee met quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
+The Committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.